ChromiaProject/postchain-eif/doc/troubleshooting/withdrawal.md

 `TokenBridge: not mature enough to withdraw the fund` -- This error means the required number of block confirmations hasn't yet been reached.
 The confirmation period is set during bridge initialization using the `--offset` parameter.
 The recommended value for mainnet(s) is equivalent to 72 hours.

 `TokenBridge: fund is pending or was already claimed` -- This error indicates that either:
-  - The withdrawal is still in a pending state and is not yet ready to be claimed;
+  - The withdrawal is still in a `Pending` state and is not yet ready to be claimed;
-  - The withdrawal has already been claimed previously and cannot be claimed again.
+  - The withdrawal has already been claimed previously and cannot be claimed again (`Withdrawn` or `PostchainWithdrawn` states).

 If you encounter any other errors, refer to the [bridge_contract.md](bridge_contract.md) guide for more details.